What Is Accounting Statement?

-Let us dive into some of the features of an accounting statement.
+Let us dive into some of the features of such a statement.

 - Accounting statements apply to nearly all types of financial accounts with ongoing transactions (individual and corporate).
-Businesses such as telecom, cable television, utility, payments services, credit cards, and insurance companies usually generate accounting statements.
+Businesses like telecom, cable television, utility, payments services, credit cards, and insurance companies usually generate these statements.

-- An account statement provides an easy-to-understand report of account activity to manage finances and detect financial anomalies.
-They are legal and hence could come in handy at the time of conflicts such as being doubly charged on your mobile phone bill.
+- An account statement provides an easy-to-understand account activity report to manage finances and detect financial anomalies.
+They are legal and could come in handy when there are conflicts, such as being doubly charged on your mobile phone bill.

 - Customers usually have to opt-in for a particular method of communication to receive their account statement.
 With the advent of the internet and paperless drives, more and more companies send them through emails instead of regular posts.